 Ghost Rider does come with a certain disadvantage that has been forced by its timing.
 This being that, though Ghost Rider was the first (as far as I am aware) to conduct the demon superhero concept in comic-books, by the time the Ghost Rider film comes to the screen through its lengthy development limbo, the demon superhero concept has been superseded by other comic-book adaptations such as Spawn (1977), Faust: Love of the Damned (2000) and Hellboy (2004).
 Indeed, Mark Steven Johnson’s screen story for Ghost Rider is surprisingly similar to the story for Spawn – the decent hero who is chosen by demonic forces to work as a supernaturally empowered agent of Hell but who rebels against his fate, as well as the scenes where he receives advice from an old timer who has uncanny knowledge of the situation.
 Like Spawn, Ghost Rider reduces demonology to little more than superhero pulp rather than any theological issue – Spawn had the title character wielding chains, machine-guns and, in an image that one would swear was taken from the Ghost Rider comic-book, transforming a motorcycle into a supernatural vehicle, while Ghost Rider deals in images like flaming choppers, supernaturally energized chains and shotguns and Ghost Rider even wearing a supernatural black leather motorcycle jacket.

 Nicolas Cage proves only so-so in the title role.
 Apart from the occasional role where he shows he can act – Wild at Heart (1990), Adaptation (2002) – I have never been a huge fan of Nicolas Cage.
-Cage is certainly a reliable trouper but has more than his fair share of roles where he simply should have not taken the part – Zandalee (1991), City of Angels (1998), Captain Corelli’s Mandolin (2001), The Wicker Man (2006), Next (2007), Season of the Witch (2011), Left Behind (2014), Pay the Ghost (2015) and The Humanity Bureau (2017).
+Cage is certainly a reliable trouper but has more than his fair share of roles where he simply should have not taken the part – Zandalee (1991), City of Angels (1998), Captain Corelli’s Mandolin (2001), The Wicker Man (2006), Next (2007), Season of the Witch (2011), Left Behind (2014), Pay the Ghost (2015), The Humanity Bureau (2017) and Jiu Jitsu (2020).
 When he does heroic roles, Cage seems to vie between a series of pseudo-Elvis poses, a cowboy drawl and an effort to seem intense that often verges on the laughable.
 Here Cage’s poses in front of the mirror and various attempts to add depth to Johnny seem more ridiculous than they ever suggest any heroic stature.

 Placed up against Cage as the love interest, Eva Mendes does little more than seem beautiful.
 Mark Steven Johnson also casts a number of the supporting parts with actors who have been chosen for their iconic status.
 Mephistopheles is cast with Peter Fonda – who better to play in a film like Ghost Rider than the original loner motorcycle hero from the cult classic Easy Rider (1969)? – while Sam Elliott, the grizzled veteran of countless Westerns, is perfectly cast as the aging Phantom Rider.